Edward Leedskalnin: Moral education

 His first and longest booklet, a treatise on moral education, is printed on only the left-hand pages, and begins with the following preface:

 In the first section, Leedskalnin argues that girls should be kept pure, and that boys are primarily a soiling influence upon them.
 On page 4 of A Book in Every Home, Leedskalnin writes:

 The second section continues along the theme of moral education, with several aphorisms aimed at parents regarding the proper way to raise children.
 The last, "Political" section, reveals that the reclusive Leedskalnin had strong political views.
 He advocates voting for property owners only (and in proportion to their holdings), and argues that "Anyone who is too weak to make his own living is not strong enough to vote."

 Some writers have suggested that Leedskalnin's booklet contains further information on his electromagnetic research and philosophies encoded in its pages, and the blank pages are provided for the reader to fill in their decrypted solutions.
 It has also been suggested that Leedskalnin's frequent referral to his "Sweet Sixteen" may in fact refer to the numerological and/or scientific relevance of the number sixteen to his research and theories.

 He wrote that a mother's most important task is to ensure that her daughter remains "chaste and faithful":

 Magnetism

 Leedskalnin became interested in the general theory of magnetism.
 His four pamphlets addressed interaction of electricity, magnetism and the body; Leedskalnin also included a number of simple experiments to validate his theories.

-Contradicting the standard model of electromagnetism, but remarkably in line with the concept of 'magnetic moment' / 'electron spin theory', his thesis is based upon the theory that the metal itself is not the magnet and that the real magnets are circulating in the metal.
-These individual north and south pole magnets are particles smaller than atoms or photons and each particle in the substance was an individual magnet by itself.
+Contradicting the standard model of electromagnetism, but remarkably in line with the concept of "magnetic moment" / "electron spin theory", his thesis is based upon the theory that the metal is not the magnet and that the real magnets are circulating in the metal.
+These individual north and south pole magnets are particles smaller than atoms or photons and each particle in the substance is an individual magnet on its own.